kshedden/case_studies/methods/multivariate.md

 which (but for a minor scaling difference) coincides with the maximum likelihood estimate for Gaussian data.
 The sample covariance matrix has some desirable properties including being unbiased and elementwise consistent.
-It also is guaranteed to concentrate around the true covariance matrix as long as the dimension is well-controlled.
 However for larger dimensions or smaller sample sizes, the sample covariance matrix can perform poorly.
 Also, the sample covariance matrix is not robust to outliers.